pittcsc/pittcswiki/src/pages/guides/research.md

 projects or areas that are specific to a professor.

 When applying to an REU, convince the decision-makers of the following:
-- I am interested in 1+ of the REU's research areas.
+- You are interested in 1+ of the REU's research areas.
-- I am technically qualified to conduct research in 1+ of the REU's research areas.
+- You are technically qualified to conduct research in 1+ of the REU's research areas.

 Applications require up to 2 letters of recommendation from faculty members.